andrewkolos/hybot-discord-elo-bot/README.md

 };
 ```

-If you want to use the ELO tracking commands of HyBot, you need to supply a `EloDataService` implementation for the bot to use to store and retrieve user/match data.
+If you want to use the Elo-tracking commands of HyBot, you need to supply a `EloDataService` implementation for the bot to use to store and retrieve user/match data.
 There are a couple of configurable implementations built-in:

 * SQLite: Can be used to store data in the local file system or in-memory
 * MySQL: A more full-fledged database with built-in network access